 ECSS-E-ST-32-02_0260342

-The structural design of pressurized hardware shall be in conformance with ECSS-E-ST-32.
+The structural design and verification of pressurized hardware shall be in conformance with ECSS-E-ST-32.

+1 Some structural topics are not explicitly addressed in this standard because they are addressed in ECSS-E-ST-32, which addresses for example: Verification by analysis (4.6.2), including modelling aspects (4.6.2.2, including correlation, with DRD); Material design allowables (4.5.8); Deliverables (4.10, including structural reports, with DRDs).

+2 Some qualification and acceptance tests can be driven by the ECSS-E-ST-32 (and not necessarily by ECSS-E-ST-10-03 which does not cover fully the structural subsystem) for items which are significantly structurally loaded by non-pressure loads.
+Example: A composite skirt fulfils as well ECSS-E-ST-32 clause 4.6.4, which requests an acceptance test to limit load, unless agreed otherwise.
+Also, ECSS-E-ST-10-03 states that a structural proof test can be considered for pressure vessel if not covered by higher level test (e.g. sinusoidal with full tanks).

+3 Some related ECSS standards limit the scope of applicability of the ECSS-E-ST-32-02 to particular types of pressurized hardware.
+Examples:

+The scope of ECSS-E-ST-32-02 states that solid propellant motor cases are not covered by this standard.
+These are addressed by ECSS-E-ST-35-02.

+ECSS-E-ST-35-03, subclause 9.6 on mechanical design.

 ECSS-E-ST-32-02_0260343

-The effect of each operating parameter of the system (e.g. pressure regulator lock-up characteristics, valve actuation and water hammer) and any external loads and environments shall be considered for MDP determination.
+The effect of each operating parameter of the system and any external loads and environments shall be considered for MDP determination.

+Examples of these parameters are pressure regulator lock-up characteristics, valve actuation and water hammer.

 ECSS-E-ST-32-02_0260344

 Proof pressure and design burst pressure shall be derived from the MDP using the factor of safety given in clause 4.

+ECF in accordance with 5.4.1.c or 5.5.1.b apply as well.

 ECSS-E-ST-32-02_0260345

-The range of internal pressure shall be taken into account in the stiffness analysis (e.g. foreign frequency analysis).
+The range of internal pressure shall be taken into account in the stiffness analysis .

+Example of such an analysis is a natural frequency analysis.

 ECSS-E-ST-32-02_0260346

-As a minimum, any item of pressurized hardware shall possess, throughout the respective service life of the hardware in the expected operating environments, a strength such to withstand:
+As a minimum, any item of pressurized hardware shall possess, throughout the respective service life of the hardware in the expected operating environments, positive margin of safety, in conformance with ECSS-E-ST-32, considering the following:

-proof pressure without detrimental deformation;
+proof pressure is withstood without detrimental deformation;

-design burst pressure without experiencing rupture or fibre failure;
+design burst pressure is withstood without experiencing rupture or fibre failure;